Middle East faces severe wheat crisis over war in Ukraine | DW | 09.03.2022

 Top importer Egypt still has reserves, but it is already seeking alternatives from other countries.

-The invasion has prompted Syria to start rationing wheat.
-And the World Food Programme (WFP) has called the war in Ukraine "a countdown to catastrophe" for Yemen, which heavily relies on imports.
+The war in Ukraine has prompted Syria to start rationing wheat.
+And the World Food Programme (WFP) has called it "a countdown to catastrophe" for Yemen, which heavily relies on imports.

 "Romania, Russia, and Ukraine border the Black Sea.
 So it's easier to load ships to Lebanon and other MENA countries," he said.